KaungJr/CyEvent/README.md

 # CyEvent

 Android app to centralize ISU campus events, enabling students to discover, track, and participate in activities with personalized recommendations.
+Features include an interactive calendar, real-time messaging, attendance tracking, and backend integration via Spring Boot.

 ---